-In January 2018, a claim before the Italian Courts brought by two Luxembourg investment funds and their management company (collectively referred to as Alken) was served on the Company.
+In January 2018, a claim before the Italian Courts brought by two claimants, Alken Fund Sicav (on behalf of two Luxembourg investment funds Alken Fund European Opportunities and Alken Fund Absolute Return Europe) and Virmont S.A. (formerly, Alken Luxembourg S.A, the funds' management company) (collectively referred to as "Alken") was served on the Company.
 The claim was made against the Company, MPS, four MPS former directors and a member of MPS's internal audit board, and sought monetary damages of approximately EUR 434 million plus interest, as well as non-monetary damages in an amount left to be quantified by the Judge.
 In July 2021, the court rejected all of Alken's claims.
 In February 2022, Alken appealed the decision to the Milan Court of Appeal.
+In November 2023 the Court dismissed Alken's appeal.
+In January 2024, Alken appealed the Court of Appeal's decision to the Supreme Court.